How Should You Approach Fitness & Exercise?

 It’s almost inevitable that frequent “hero workouts” will catch up to you, if you aren’t careful to maintain a balance between work and recovery.

-Chronic overtraining can bring about a (dirty) laundry list of negative effects, including fatigue, decreased strength and endurance, hormone imbalances, impaired reproductive health, compromised immunity, adverse effects on metabolism and muscle growth, mental health problems, poor sleep quality, and - in extreme cases - even kidney failure.
+Chronic overtraining can bring about a host of negative effects, including fatigue, decreased strength and endurance, hormone imbalances, impaired reproductive health, compromised immunity, adverse effects on metabolism and muscle growth, mental health problems, poor sleep quality, and - in extreme cases - even kidney failure.

 WHAT'S NEXT?